ardeman/project-steamdeck-nvm/README.md

 **Example workflow**:

 1. Create `.nvmrc` in your project: `echo "20.18.3" > .nvmrc`
-2. Install the version: `nvm install 20.18.3`
-3. Navigate to your project directory - NVM automatically switches to that version!
+2. Navigate to your project directory - NVM automatically detects the version and offers to install it if needed
+3. Accept installation when prompted, and you're ready to go!
-4. Or run `nvm use` without arguments to manually switch to the .nvmrc version
+4. Future visits to the directory will automatically switch to the correct version

+**Seamless development**: Once set up, you never need to manually switch Node.js versions again.
+Just navigate to your projects and NVM handles everything automatically.

 ## Uninstalling